 There are multiple ways to get car questions answered on a wide variety of popular automotive related topics here at Auto-Facts.org.
 Learn about the automobile and truck business from a Certified Master Technician with 30 years of front line real world experience.

-Join the community (upper left button labeled "your car repair story") and share your own personal experiences with Dealerships or the aftermarket retail repair business.
+Join the community conversation by using the upper left button labeled "your car repair story".
+You can share your own personal experiences with car dealerships or the aftermarket retail repair business.
 Visit the homepage to find a list of covered topics and discover how to ask car questions.

 Keep up to date on new blog posts by subscribing to the RSS feed.
 The button is just below the left side navigation bar.
 Feeds are an awesome way to keep track of your favorite websites.
 Click this [?] for complete instructions.

-The largest and most popular social sites are listed (all the cool people are doing it).
+The largest and most popular social sites are listed for your convenience.
+All the cool people are doing it.
 Just below the next line you will find Headlines and descriptions for new or updated pages added to the Auto-Facts.org website.
 Come back often to see the latest posts about automobile related news, information and facts.